hola/challenge_jsdash/README.md

 jsdash.js --replay=log.json
 ```

+All submissions will be tested on Ubuntu 14.04 (amd64) on a [c3.large](https://aws.amazon.com/ru/ec2/instance-types/#c3) Amazon AWS instance, one after another, with no other load on the machine.

 ### Submitting your solution

 Please submit your solutions using [this form](https://hola.org/challenges/jsdash).
 We don't accept submissions by email.